Aaron98990/ways-of-the-game/game-management.md

 For any offense which is card worthy: Raise flag up, yell if needed, and let's talk about it

-For all dissent: you always have the final say (warning/card, move/remove person)
+For all dissent: use options (warning/card, move/remove person)